mbert/kubeadm2ha/README.md

 This repository contains a set of ansible scripts to do this.
 There are three playbooks:
 1. _cluster-setup.yaml_ sets up a complete cluster including the HA setup.
 See below for more details.
 2. _cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
 3. _cluster-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
-This setup is tailored for an on-premises installation (i.e. NodePort is used rather than load balancers).
+This setup is insecure (no SSL).
 4. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/<my-cluster-name>-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.

 ## Configuration